jonathanhliu21/COM-Server/CONTRIBUTING.md

 ```
 I will change the merge branch if needed.

-**NOTE:** In the pull request, please specify the operating system and serial device you tested COM-Server on.
+**NOTE:** In the pull request, please specify the operating system and serial device (e.g. Arduino UNO, Arduino Mega, etc.) you tested COM-Server on.

 ### Testing: